reeganviljoen/jmeter-ruby/README.md

 ## Basic Usage

-*RubyJmeter* exposes easy-to-use domain specific language for fluent communication with [JMeter](http://jmeter.apache.org/).
+*JmeterRuby* exposes easy-to-use domain specific language for fluent communication with [JMeter](http://jmeter.apache.org/).

 To use the DSL, first let's require the gem: